omri123/aider-context-server/README.md

 - Configure the port number in the extension settings.
 - Run the command `Restart Aider Server` from the command palette.
 - Install and run aider inside your project directory:
-  - aider will autocomplete uris and hash codes.

 ```bash
 $ pip install git+https://github.com/omri123/aider@extension-0.2